wp-plugins/nelio-ab-testing/readme.txt

 > Testing](http://nelioabtesting.com/why-use-nelio-ab-testing/?fp=wordpress.org)
 > Solution for WordPress**<br>
 > Improve your landing pages, write better posts, create alternative pages, go
-> beyond simple title testing and start testing headlines, try new themes,
+> beyond simple title testing and start testing headlines, try new themes, test
-> modify your CSS rules, and test alternative widgets!
-Moreover, Nelio A/B is
+> different menus, modify your CSS rules, and test alternative widgets!
-> also compatible with some of your most beloved plugins such as, for instance,
+> Moreover, Nelio A/B is also compatible with some of your most beloved plugins
-> OptimizePress, Gravity Forms, or Contact Form 7.
+> such as, for instance, OptimizePress, Gravity Forms, or Contact Form 7.
 >
 > **Designed as a Service**<br>
 > Our plugin lifts all the processing load from your own server and takes it